scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Usage
 1. Patch your Java framework (frameworks/opt/telephony/src/java/com/android/internal/telephony/RIL.java) to let you control where it tries to connect to `rild`
 	* I made a property for it, so I can change it like so: `adb shell setprop debug.scintill.rilsocket test \; su root killall com.android.phone` (change to empty string to unset)
+1. System patches
+	* See `patches` file for pseudo-patches to get an idea of what I'm running
+	* sepolicy
+	* I changed my ril-daemon init service to clear out LD_PRELOAD, but I think it's not actually necessary
 1. Build from CM12.1 checkout
 	* `mmm ~/Projects/qcril/android_hardware_ril_ofono`
 	* Might depend on the rest of android or at least RIL having been built before.
+	* Run the `start` script in the root directory.

 # TODO
 * enable dexopt - see notes in Android.mk
+* threading - interaction between JNI, Dalvik, and rild?
+	* general review of the JNI/C stuff for security and robustness would be good
+* figure out proper solution for libsigchain - see notes in Android.mk
+* better storage path of oat files for the VM? - TODO in libril.c where I set ANDROID_DATA env var
+* hardcoded RIL version number in libril.c, to match what my proprietary rild expects
+* proper SELinux policy.
+I pushed forward on a full dalvik-cache support to try to get something working, but now I think it was another issue and the dalvik-cache isn't technically needed. maybe best to get some minimal cache access set up so it doesn't bail, but falls back to imageless, than to change security-sensitive things given my low level of understanding SELinux right now

 # License